ual-cci/MSc-Coding-1/README.md

  - Modifying and lighting Geometry
  - Programming knowledge - GLSL concepts, variables and structure, contemporary graphics pipeline

 ## Final week - Assessment

-For this course, assessment is through practical project and written examination.
-The examination will happen during assessment week, which is the last scheduled week of the term.
+For this course, assessment is through practical project and weekly homework projects.
+Everything is due during the last week of term, which means you will need to be focussing on your project during the last couple of weeks.

 ## How we will learn